Ajay Arjun Singh

 Ajay Singh, also known as Rahul Bhaiya, is an Indian politician from the state of Madhya Pradesh.
+He is MLA representing Churhat Assembly constituency.

-He is Ex-Leader of Opposition of Madhya Pradesh Legislative Assembly, also has been elected 5 times from Churhat Vidhan Sabha constituency of Madhya Pradesh Legislative Assembly, having won the general election of 2008.
-He has also served as a Minister of Madhya Pradesh in the Digvijaya Singh's cabinet.
+He previously served as the Leader of the Opposition in the Madhya Pradesh Legislative Assembly and has been elected six times from the Churhat Vidhan Sabha constituency.
+He also held ministerial positions in Madhya Pradesh under Digvijaya Singh's administration.

-Singh is the son of Congress leader, former Chief Minister of Madhya Pradesh and former Union Minister of Human Resource Development Shri Kunwar Arjun Singh.
+Singh's familial background includes being the son of Arjun Singh, a prominent figure in the Congress party who served as Chief Minister of Madhya Pradesh and as a Union Minister of Human Resource Development.

 Personal life

-He was born in Allahabad, Uttar Pradesh.
-He is married to Suniti Singh, and is the father of Bollywood actor Arunoday Singh and two daughters..
-He is son of former Chief minister of Madhya Pradesh, Arjun Singh.
-His son Arunoday Singh is an Actor.
+He was born in Allahabad, Uttar Pradesh, and is married to Suniti Singh.
+Together, they have two daughters and a son, Bollywood actor Arunoday Singh.
+He is the son of Arjun Singh, who was the Chief Minister of Madhya Pradesh during the Bhopal Gas Tragedy.

 Education

 Singh did his schooling from Campion School, Bhopal and graduated from the Shri Ram College of Commerce, Delhi University.
 He completed his M.A. in Economics from Bhopal University and was a gold medalist.